 Soba noodles are fast and easy to make.
 When you combine them with a little protein and a variety of fresh sautéed vegetables you can have a nutritious, healthy meal in a jiffy.

 We selected shrimp, carrots, scallions, garlic, ginger, red pepper, Thai basil and cilantro.
 The Thai spicy peanut sauce and crunchy salted peanuts compliment and flavor this dish beautifully.

 A commercial peanut sauce may be used or you could use our recipe listed in our Lemongrass Chicken Satay recipe.

 Preparing soba noodles, shrimp and spicy peanut sauce:

-After cooking the noodles they were rinsed in cold water, drained then tossed with a little toasted sesame oil.
+After cooking the noodles rinse them in cold water then drain them and toss with a little toasted sesame oil.
 The sesame oil not only keeps the noodles from sticking together but adds an amazing flavor to the noodles.
-My experience with toasted sesame oil is that the flavor is more intense if it is used as a finishing oil for flavoring, and not as a cooking oil.

 Soba is the Japanese name for these noodles which are made from buckwheat flour.
 Actually, buckwheat really isn’t a wheat at all but it is a seed that is a relative of the rhubarb plant.
 Weird, huh?

-Buckwheat is one of those ancient grains that have been enjoyed for centuries and we thank the Japanese for creating the soba noodle for us.
+Buckwheat is one of those ancient grains that is centuries old.
+We thank the Japanese for creating the soba noodle for us.
 Buckwheat is gluten-free and considered safe for people with celiac disease and gluten-intolerant diets.

 Soba noodles are readily available in the International section of most grocery stores but you may have to search out 100% soba/buckwheat noodles at the Asian markets or online.